deanmarchiori/ozdates/README.md

 ## Source

-The data on Australian public holidays were sourced from data.gov.au and is originally based on the datasets at [Australian Public Holidays Dates Machine Readable Dataset](https://data.gov.au/dataset/b1bc6077-dadd-4f61-9f8c-002ab2cdff10).
+The data on Australian public holidays were sourced from data.gov.au and is originally based on the data sets at [Australian Public Holidays Dates Machine Readable Dataset](https://data.gov.au/dataset/b1bc6077-dadd-4f61-9f8c-002ab2cdff10).

 These data are covered under the [Creative Commons Attribution 3.0